Top 10 Sensors Commonly Used to Enable Automation in the Industrial Internet of Things

 1. Temperature sensors: key to environmental and process control

-2. Humidity Sensors: Precise Regulation of Environmental Conditions
+2. Humidity Sensor: Precise Regulation of Environmental Conditions

-3. Pressure Sensors: Industrial Safety and System Efficiency
+3. Pressure Sensor: Industrial Safety and System Efficiency

-4. Proximity Sensors: Core Technology for Contactless Detection
+4. Proximity Sensor: Core Technology for Contactless Detection

-5. Liquid level sensors: liquid monitoring and industrial process control
+5. Liquid level sensor: liquid monitoring and industrial process control

-6. Acceleration sensors and gyroscopes: the double whammy of motion detection
+6. Acceleration sensor and gyroscope: the double whammy of motion detection

-7. Image and Optical Sensors: Visual Data Acquisition and Analysis
+7. Image and Optical Sensor: Visual Data Acquisition and Analysis

-Image sensors and optical sensors play a vital role in industrial inspection.
+Image sensor and optical sensor play a vital role in industrial inspection.
 For example: manufacturing industry, the use of machine vision systems to detect defects in the appearance of products; mining industry, optical sensors to help detect the composition of the ore; intelligent buildings, through the ambient light sensor to automatically adjust the intensity of the lighting to reduce energy consumption.

 8. Gas sensors: the cornerstone of safety and environmental monitoring

-9. Vibration Sensors: A Core Tool for Predictive Maintenance
+9. Vibration Sensor: A Core Tool for Predictive Maintenance

-Vibration sensors help to realize predictive maintenance of mechanical equipment by monitoring changes in equipment vibration.
+Vibration sensor helps to realize predictive maintenance of mechanical equipment by monitoring changes in equipment vibration.
 Industrial equipment vibration analysis of pumps, turbines, etc., can detect anomalies in advance, reducing maintenance costs; building monitoring to detect dynamic changes in building structures, assessing seismic risk.

 New Sensors

-With the development of Artificial Intelligence (AI), Edge Computing and Cloud Computing technologies, IoT sensors will usher in new breakthroughs:
+With the development of Artificial Intelligence (AI), Edge Computing and Cloud Computing technologies, Industrial Internet of Things sensor will usher in new breakthroughs:

-1. Smart sensors with integrated AI: directly process data through built-in algorithms, increasing data processing speed and accuracy.
+1. Smart sensor with integrated AI: directly process data through built-in algorithms, increasing data processing speed and accuracy.

 2. Low-power design: extend sensor battery life and reduce maintenance costs.

-3. Multi-functional sensors: enabling a single device to detect multiple physical or chemical parameters simultaneously.
+3. Multi-functional sensor: enabling a single device to detect multiple physical or chemical parameters simultaneously.

 Importantly privacy and data security issues are major challenges in the development of IoT sensors.
 The need to enable extensive data sharing while protecting user privacy is still a top priority.